Dark Shadows (film): Plot

 Barnabas hosts a "happening" at Collinwood for the entire town.
 He talks with Victoria, who reveals she has been seeing Josette's ghost her whole life.
-Her parents committed her to an asylum for it.
+When her parents assumed she was delusional, they committed her to an asylum for it.
 However, she eventually escaped, and Josette directed her to Collinwood.
 Determined to be human again, Barnabas goes to Dr. Hoffman's office, where he discovers that she deceived him to turn herself into a vampire and avoid death from old age.
 Barnabas kills her, and he and Willie dump her body at sea.

-After catching Roger attempting to break into the secret passage that leads to the hidden fortune, Barnabas confronts him, offering him a choice: become a better father or leave Collinwood with financial gain; Roger chooses the latter.
+After catching Roger attempting to break into the secret passage that leads to the hidden fortune, Barnabas confronts him, offering him a choice: become the loving father David deserves or leave Collinwood with financial gain; Roger chooses the latter.
 Heartbroken, David is nearly struck by a falling disco ball, but Barnabas saves him before catching fire in the daylight, revealing himself as a vampire to the whole family and Victoria.

 Believing they will never accept him, Barnabas meets with Angelique, who goads him into confessing to his murders and demands he join her as her paramour.
-He refuses, so she again traps him in a coffin.
+He again refuses, so she again traps him in a coffin.
 Angelique destroys the Collins' cannery and, with a recording of Barnabas' confession, rallies the town to storm Collinwood Manor.

 David frees Barnabas, who confronts Angelique at Collinwood.
 They battle, and the townspeople learn that she is a witch.
 Carolyn, who is revealed to be a werewolf, joins the fight, and Angelique uses her enchantments to subdue them, damage the house and start fires.

 Angelique admits she was responsible for the werewolf that bit Carolyn as an infant and for the death of David's mother.
 Her ghost appears and incapacitates the witch, and the family escapes the burning manor.
 Angelique offers Barnabas her heart, but he refuses; she then crumbles into dust.

 Barnabas races to Widows' Hill and finds Victoria, who says she has to be a vampire if they are to be together.
-When he refuses, she falls off the cliff.
+When Barnabas insists that he could not do that to her, she falls off the cliff.
 Barnabas leaps after her, biting her neck.
 Now a vampire, she awakens as Josette, with his curse lifted.
 Meanwhile, Dr. Hoffman, bound and on the sea floor, is resurrected by Barnabas' blood and becomes a vampire.